 Well, this is a story sure to give hope to all those who, like me, are prone to misplacing things.
 Things will show up . . . eventually.
-In my case, it all started with a set of house keys I buried in the sandbox.
+In my case, it all started with a set of house keys I buried in a sandbox.
 Then went my retainers, which disappeared into the trash before they could do much straightening.
 Nowadays, I am constantly fishing for my glasses, rarely in places where I could have sworn to have left them.
 So, when I learned today that an earring lost by Marlene Dietrich has been unearthed at last, I just had to pass on the good news.
 My thanks to James Robert Parish, author of The Paramount Pretties (one of my Christmas presents last year) and It’s Good to Be the King, a new Mel Brooks biography, for alerting me to the story.
 It goes something like this:

 Back in 1934, the glamorous Blue Angel descended upon the spa town of Blackpool, England, where she mingled with the vacationing multitude—purely for the sake of publicity, no doubt—at the Pleasure Beach amusement park.
 As if to prove that she was almost down to earth, Dietrich took a ride on the Big Dipper, the park’s new wooden rollercoaster.
 That is pretty much what I did when I went there some seventy years later—except that, rain-drenched as I was, I looked about as glamorous as a pair of wet socks.
 I sure wasn’t wearing anything that I could not afford to lose.
 Experience had taught me as much.